Kaspichan: History

 According to the early 20th-century historian Vasil Mikov, the origin of the name of the settlement is narrow, as it is identical to the name of their tribal leader.

 Kaspichan began its development as a market, and in 1866 as a railway station, Shumli, on the first railway line from Ruse–Varna.
 The infrastructural importance of the station for the region grew rapidly after the Liberation.

 Evidence of holding rural-municipal elections in the region in 1896 has been preserved.

-By Decree № 546 of the Presidium of the National Assembly of September 7, 1964, Kaspichan was declared a city and in 1979 it became the center of a municipality.
+By Decree No. 546 of the Presidium of the National Assembly of September 7, 1964, Kaspichan was declared a city and in 1979 it became the center of a municipality.

 Municipality

 Kaspichan is the administrative centre of Kaspichan municipality (part of Shumen Province), which includes the following nine places with a total population of 9,822 (as of 2005):

 Notable places

 The cultural events are held in the cultural center, which unites Chitalishte "Awakening", the city library and the cinema.

 The former pioneer home has been turned into a municipal children's complex.

 The Orthodox Church of St. Panteleimon the Great Martyr is from the beginning of the 20th century.

 In the village of Kaspichan is St. Elijah Eastern Orthodox Church, from the middle of the 19th century.

 In the villages of Markovo and Kosovo are Eastern Orthodox churches from the middle of the 19th century.